mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 if the build system of a library could work with it or not.
 That message requires a common language, one that the UCI language could fit perfectly.

-Obviously this is a huge task, so I would first concentrate on anything that has an effect on ABI:
+Obviously, this is a huge task, so I would first concentrate on anything that has an effect on ABI:
 * Architecture (CPU family and generation)
 * C & C++ Runtime (including version)
 * Operating system (including version too if needed)